kenjis/ci-phpunit-test/README.md

 ## Requirements

-* PHP 5.4.0 or later (5.6 or later is recommended)
+* PHP 7.2 or later
 * CodeIgniter 3.x
-* PHPUnit 4.3 or later (4.8 or later is recommended)
+* PHPUnit 8.1 or later
-  * If you use PHPUnit 6.0, please use ci-phpunit-test v0.14.0 or later.
-  * You can download old version of `phpunit.phar` from <https://phar.phpunit.de/>.

 ## Optional